Walkerville Shack

 Our thirteen guestrooms are in tents on elevated wooden platforms and with a wrap-around verandah.
 Guests can choose between Original or Deluxe Safari Tents, they all come with en-suite showers and are solar-powered.
 Our restaurant amongst the treetops, the Gunyah, creates European-influenced cuisine using all-local produce.
 The property is surrounded by forest trails and a river is nearby.

-Our Deluxe Safari Tents are built off the ground on a timber platform and include an outdoor lounge, an open-air en-suite with hot shower and free standing bath and mosquito screening.
+Our Deluxe Plus Safari Tents are built off the ground on a timber platform and include comfortable King/Twin bedding with luxury cotton linen, a private open-air en-suite with hot shower and free standing bath and outdoor seating under the stars.

 Note: King Parrot can also be configured as a unique meeting room for conferences and a private dining room for small groups.
 Contact us for further details.

-Our Gunyah is somewhat of an over-sized meeting place with a reception, our restaurant and a lounge.
-Here guests will find tea and coffee at all times, as well as sofas, books and games.
-It is the simple pleasures that make Paperbark Camp perfect as a romantic weekend getaway.
-You’ll find that the nearby Currambene Creek is a wonderful place to cool off or explore on a canoe or kayaking trip.
-After sunset we can recommend taking a sundowner and gathering at the bonfire.
+Our Gunyah is an over-sized treehouse with a reception, restaurant and lounge.
+Here guests will find tea and coffee at all times, as well as comfy lounges, books and games.
+It is the simple pleasures that make Paperbark Camp perfect as a romantic weekend getaway and we recommend taking the bikes to explore the local town of Huskisson and closest beaches, or grabbing a picnic and a canoe for a slow paddle on the tranquil Currambene Creek.
+At sunset we recommend enjoying a sundowner on the Gunyah verandahs watching out for colourful parrots and gathering around the bonfire.

 Paperbark Camp does feel like it’s in a secluded spot because we’re on 100 acres of bush land, which makes you feel as if you’re a long way from everything.
 But really there is a town just a three-mins drive away.
-There are three national parks close by that are worth visiting, such s Booderee, Jervis Bay Marine Park and, of course, Jervis Bay.
-The camp is located in New South Wales and just two hours south of Sydney.
+There are three national parks close by that are worth visiting, such as Booderee, Jervis Bay Marine Park and, of course, Jervis Bay National Park.
+The camp is located in New South Wales and just 2 1/2 hrs south of Sydney.

 Register